 Given the scope and scale of our work: from qualitative research to bespoke services to learning events and country level projects, we seek strategic partners who can help us deliver work, reaching every level of the sector and having the type of large scale impact required to affect change.

-In 2012, VanBreda International, the critically acclaimed international health insurance provider, became our first global partner.
-Their gracious support has enabled us to provide learning events, produce research as well as meet ongoing costs of delivering work to more than 200 NGO members worldwide.
+In 2012, VanBreda International, a company of Cigna, became our first global partner.
+The gracious support from the critically acclaimed international health insurance provider has enabled us to provide learning events, produce research as well as meet ongoing costs of delivering work to more than 200 NGO members worldwide.

 If you are interested in making a global impact and improving aid effectiveness, please contact Lisa Smith at 020 3137 3598 for more details.